peterbrittain/asciimatics/doc/source/io.rst

 Line drawing
 ------------
 The Screen object also provides some anti-aliased line drawing facilities, using ASCII characters to represent the line.
-The :py:meth:`.move` method will move the drawing cursor to the specified coordinates and then the :py:meth:`.draw` method will draw a straight line from the current cursor location to the specified coordinates.
+The :py:meth:`~.Screen.move` method will move the drawing cursor to the specified coordinates and then the :py:meth:`~.Screen.draw` method will draw a straight line from the current cursor location to the specified coordinates.

 You can override the anti-aliasing with the ``char`` parameter.
 This is most useful when trying to clear what was already drawn.
 For example: